da24s002/DA6401_Assignment_1/Readme.md

 new output function: output.py<br>

 ========================================================================================
-The plot made in Question1 (1 sample from each image class from fashion mnist), is made using the Question1.ipynb notebook.
-Please run the cells in order to recreate.
+The plot made in Question1 (1 sample from each image class from fashion mnist), is made using the Question1.py python file.
+Please run it in order to recreate the plot.